SamBelkacem/Machine-Learning-Basics/README.md

 # Machine-Learning-basics

-Welcome to our Github repository on Machine Learning Basics in Python!
+Welcome to this GitHub repository on Machine Learning Basics in Python!

-Here, we cover data preprocessing, analysis, and visualization using numpy, pandas, scikit-learn, and matplotlib.
+First, we cover data preprocessing and analysis using NumPy and pandas, which involves cleaning and transforming raw data into a format suitable for analysis.

-We'll explore data preprocessing techniques, data analysis, and data visualization using matplotlib.
+Next, we cover data visualization with Matplotlib and Seaborn, which helps us to understand and explore data visually.

-We'll also dive into machine learning algorithms like regression, classification, and clustering using scikit-learn.
+Finally, we cover machine learning with Scikit-learn, which involves various algorithms such as regression, classification, and clustering, along with techniques for model evaluation and selection.

 By the end, you'll have a solid understanding of the basics of machine learning in Python.
 Let's get started!